LucaB28/LucaB28/README.md

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning more pytest y playwright <a href="https://github.com/100rabhcsmc/100DaysOfSwift" target="blank">100DaysOfSwift</a>
+- 🌱 I’m currently learning more pytest y playwright

 - 💬 Ask me about **Testing manual and Automation :D**